trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

   scale_color_continuous(name="Dog size class",low='#6CBEED', high='#D62828')+
   theme(legend.position="top")+
   ggplot2::xlim(0, 3000)

+{% endhighlight %}

+ After plotting trees, the **gheatmap** function in comes in handy to show an associated data matrix.
+After associating the breed attribute data to the phylo object, we can draw a heatmap next to the tree to show some breed properties.
+Here I decided to plot the values for shedding, cold tolerance, and trainability for each breed.
+I arbitrarily categorized the breed scores into low, medium and high for a simpler three-color scheme.

+Because these plots are actually showing data related to dogs, I’m well justified in using my silly [ggpup](http://luisdva.github.io/rstats/ggpup/){:target="_blank"} function to add two dog photos next to my plot objects.
+The original _ggpup_ function scraped two photos at random from a possible set of almost 200 breeds.
+I modified the function (see the gist at the end of this post) so that it now takes a vector of breeds to choose from, which will be matched against the available photos before sampling two at random.
+This way, the dog images added to the breed cladogram can actually correspond to breeds that appear in the tree.

+{% highlight r %}
 # categories from continuous data

 dogCladesC <-  dogCladesC %>% mutate(shed=case_when(.$shedding == 5 ~ "Low",